johnpeart/dept-of-bad-ideas/_posts/2019-01-30-introducing-department-of-bad-ideas.md

 ---
 layout: post
 title: "What’s all this about then?"
-description: "The Department of Bad Ideas is a podcast about policy, disconnected from reality.
+excerpt: "The Department of Bad Ideas is a podcast about policy, disconnected from reality.
 Find out more about what's in store, and how you can be in an episode."
 ---

 If you've found your way to this blog post, you've stumbled upon a brand new podcast.
 It's a podcast about public policy as game show, and it’s called the **Department of Bad Ideas**.
 Welcome!